 Instead of trying to pull them apart, firmly slide and/or twist them away from each other and far enough apart so that they don’t jump back together.

 This is because neodymium magnets are the strongest type of permanent magnet commercially available.
 In fact, they are far stronger than all other ceramic or alnico magnets of equal size – with a magnetic energy value as much as 18 times greater than these other magnets by volume and 12 times greater by mass.
-That’s a big deal.

 The fundamental concept in a nutshell: Neodymium magnets pull towards each other with a strong force, more than double the pull force rating of each magnet.

-As a result, if you attempt to pull one magnet off of a stack or two magnets directly apart – you will need at least double the pull force to separate them – as well as a greater amount of leverage than the magnet’s actual size allows.
+As a result, if you attempt to pull one magnet off a stack or two magnets directly apart you will need at least double the pull force to separate them as well as a greater amount of leverage than the magnet’s actual size allows.
 This challenge becomes even more pronounced with medium and large magnets.

-How to separate small magnets (0 - 5 pounds of pull force)
+How to Separate Small Magnets (0 - 5 pounds of pull force)

 Small magnets can normally be separated by hand, usually without much effort or mechanical help.
 Magnets with listed pull force ratings of up to five pounds can be slid apart without much resistance.
-The key is to slide one or more magnets off of the stack with a lateral motion, as shown in the diagram above.
+The key is to slide one or more magnets off the stack with a lateral motion, as shown in the diagram above.

 Also, many medium-sized magnets come with small plastic washers or spacers between them.
 This is because it's far easier to separate two magnets when a spacer is kept between them.
 Once the spacer is removed, it is much more difficult to separate the magnets by hand.

-How to separate large magnets (12 – 25+ pounds of pull force)
+How to Separate Large Magnets (12 – 25+ pounds of pull force)

-You may also want to consider wearing work gloves and safety glasses, and working with another experienced person when handling magnets of this size.
+You may also want to consider wearing work gloves and safety glasses and working with another experienced person when handling magnets of this size.